MatchuPitchu/react-summary/09_React Testing.md

 };

 // ui: standard name to refer to JSX
-// options: obj like the default render method has const renderWithContextAndRouter = (ui, options) => render(ui, { wrapper: Providers, ...options });
+// options: obj like the default render method has it const renderWithContextAndRouter = (ui, options) => render(ui, { wrapper: Providers, ...options });

-// re-export everything
 export * from '@testing-library/react';
-// override render method
 export { renderWithContextAndRouter as render };
 ```